innovation-cat/DeepLearningBook/README.md

 ### 3.2 Network Architecture:

-Please refer to chapter 12 for more details.
+LSTM-based language model is as follows.
+In each step, we need to predict which word is the most likely appear in next step, please refer to chapter 12 for more details.

 ![image](https://github.com/innovation-cat/DeepLearningBook/raw/master/raw/language_model3.png)